 - In the principal market for the asset or liability or - .
-In the absence of a principal market, in the most advantageous market for the asset or liability
+In the absence of a principal market, in the most advantageous market for the asset or liability p.
+Fair value measurement (continued)

 The principal or the most advantageous market must be accessible by the Group.